There are many great reasons that children should play multiple sports – becoming a more skilled soccer player is just not one of them.

 Misconception #1 – Exaggerating Early Sports Specialization Based on a Narrow and Irrelevant Definition

 For a lot of valid reasons, medical researchers apply a narrow definition to sports specialization – Intense training in one sport while excluding others.
-Most (not all) parents, on the other hand, define sports specialization as their child has a serious focus on their main sport and plays the other sports purely for fun.
+Most (not all) parents, on the other hand, define sports specialization as their child having a serious focus on their main sport and playing the other sports purely for fun.

 You don’t have to be Trapper John, M.D. to know that, pushing a child to participate in an intense year-round program while excluding all other sports will increase common risk factors cited in these studies.
 However, this is not the case for most (not all) families whose children enjoy a variety of sports.